pytorch/pytorch/docs/source/onnx_dynamo.rst

 The main advantages are:

-  - The diagnostics are emitted in machine parsable .
+  - The diagnostics are emitted in machine parseable `Static Analysis Results Interchange Format (SARIF) <https://docs.oasis-open.org/sarif/sarif/v2.1.0/sarif-v2.1.0.html>`__.
   - A new clearer, structured way to add new and keep track of diagnostic rules.
   - Serve as foundation for more future improvements consuming the diagnostics.